 The Molokini Crater Snorkeling Tour is an all-inclusive experience running daily from 7 AM to 12 PM.
 You’ll snorkel and slide into crystal-clear waters at Molokini Crater, famous for its abundant marine life, and at Turtle Town, renowned for sightings of Hawaiian green sea turtles.
 This tour includes snorkeling gear and a delicious lunch and breakfast.

 Alternatively, join the Afternoon Snorkeling Tour from 1 PM to 4 PM.
 This tour lets you explore the stunning Coral Gardens, teeming with tropical fish and colorful coral reefs.
 Lunch and snorkeling gear are provided.
-This makes it easy to enjoy Maui’s underwater paradise and search for the Hawaiian Day Octopus!
+This makes it easy to enjoy Maui’s underwater paradise and search for this octopus!

 Final Thoughts